 Figure-1: photoelectric smoke detector light obscuration type

-The figure-1 depicts inner design of photoelectric smoke detector of light obscuration type.
-As shown it consists of source and detector LEDs and sensing chamber or space.
+The diagram shows inner design of photoelectric smoke detector of light obscuration type.
+As shown, it consists of source and detector LEDs and sensing chamber or space.
 In the normal state, light transmitted by source LED is received and detected by detector LED.
-In the smoky fire state condition, light is blocked by the smoke particles.
-This results in reduction in the amount of light received by detector circuit.
-This is monitored by the circuit and when particular threshold is crossed, an alarm is generated.
+In the smoky fire state condition, light is either blocked by the smoke particles or its intensity is reduced to greater extent.
+This is detected and monitored by the circuit and when particular threshold is crossed, an alarm is generated.

 Figure-2: photoelectric smoke detector light scattering type